kherz/bmcppfit/doc/Readme.md

   cest_2_f: {start: 0.0036, upper: 0.0225, lower: 0.00045}
  ```

 ## -f
 The **f**it algorithm options file.

 The non-linear least squares fit uses the [ceres-solver](http://ceres-solver.org/).
-The -f option is optional, if no settings are provided, the standard ceres non-linear least square fit parameters are used.
+The -f option is optional, if no settings are provided, the standard ceres non-linear least squares fit parameters are used.

 From the [ceres options](http://ceres-solver.org/nnls_solving.html#solver-options), the following parameters can be changed:
 - trust_region_strategy_type